Frequently Asked Questions

 - What causes spring sickness?

 - It's been a mystery for decades - at least since the 1950's and possibly even prior to that.
 We think we are getting closer to an answer but more testing and observations are required.
-See the What's New page for the latest information regarding possible culprits.
-Our experiments and observations do, however, appear to rule out spring freezes after growth has commenced as a causative factor.
+See the What's New page for information regarding possible culprits.
+Our experiments and observations do, however, rule out spring freezes after growth has commenced as a causative factor.

 - I have spring sickness in my garden, what should I do about it?